Integrate data from Precoro to your Power BI and utilize the data dashboards, reports, and datasets to your full advantage.

 3. Copy the Token so you can further use it to log into the Connector.

-More detailed instructions on how to get your API token in Precoro can be found here.
+Find more detailed instructions on how to get your API token in Precoro here.

 Step 4.
 Log in to the Connector